 The quiet lake doesn’t pop up on many maps or lists, but it provides a unique charm thanks to the lack of development around its edges.
 For a different lake experience, spend the week at Hyco Lake and enjoy only the company of the folks who were in the car with you.

-Lake Norman’s size and central location have made it a local favorite and now it’s known as one of the best lakes in North Carolina.
-Just minutes outside of Charlotte, North Carolina’s largest city, lies Lake Norman, North Carolina’s largest artificial lake.
+Lake Norman’s size and central location have made it a local favorite, and now it’s known as one of the best lakes in North Carolina.
+Within minutes of Charlotte, North Carolina’s largest city, lies Lake Norman, North Carolina’s largest artificial lake.
 The lake runs through popular suburb towns of the big city, creating a unique ecosystem blend of natural beauty and myriad activities.

-A great North Carolina lake, Lake Mattamuskeet is the largest natural lake in the state, but the depth of this body of water rarely gets deeper than three feet.
-This sizable chunk of shallow water is home to various plants and animals who thrive in the not entirely aquatic but certainly not terrestrial ecosystem.
+One of the greatest lakes in North Carolina, Lake Mattamuskeet, is the largest natural lake in the state, but the depth of this body of water rarely gets deeper than three feet.
+This sizable chunk of shallow water is home to various plants and animals that thrive in the not entirely aquatic but not terrestrial ecosystem.

-Freshwater mixes with salty air due to Mattamuskeet’s close neighbor, the Atlantic Ocean.
-The lake area is a National Wildlife Refuge on account of the large winter populations of migrating birds, establishing Lake Mattamuskeet as a birdwatcher’s paradise.
+Due to Mattamuskeet’s close neighbor, the Atlantic Ocean, freshwater mixes with salty air.
+The lake area is a National Wildlife Refuge because of the large winter populations of migrating birds, establishing Lake Mattamuskeet is a birdwatcher’s paradise.

 You don’t have to know the difference between a Northern Pintail and a Green-Wing Teal to enjoy a day on these intrepid waters.
 Children of all ages will get a one-of-a-kind experience heading to this boggy slice of North Carolina.